Northern Bypass NBP Part 4!

 I am trying to locate that photo you are talking of.
 Was it like this one?4 weeks, 1 day ago #3695

 Do we have a declared Labour candidate for Ipswich?

 very angry now, don't like inappropriate censorship,4 weeks, 1 day ago #3696

 Nope, I think Labour will keep the candidate quiet until revealing to trade union people at Ipswich May Day event in Christchurch Park.

-David Ellesmere has been running his mouth though, a blog post talking about Tory record of failure… they don’t even have an candidate yet!3 days, 11 hours ago #3700
+David Ellesmere has been running his mouth though, a blog post talking about Tory record of failure… they don’t even have an candidate yet!4 weeks, 1 day ago #3700

-Yes that is the photo — I did pass remarks about way back on streetlife — I just wondered if it was somewhere in the Fynn Valley — if he leaves politics and go back to being a doctor he will have more time to walk his dog — as regards Erion Xhaferaj have not ignored your question but have got to go back to my old emails to find the answer3 days, 8 hours ago #3701
+Yes that is the photo — I did pass remarks about way back on streetlife — I just wondered if it was somewhere in the Fynn Valley — if he leaves politics and go back to being a doctor he will have more time to walk his dog — as regards Erion Xhaferaj have not ignored your question but have got to go back to my old emails to find the answer4 weeks, 1 day ago #3701

-That photo could have been taken anywhere, I would say Fynn Valley was highly likely2 days, 15 hours ago #3736
+That photo could have been taken anywhere, I would say Fynn Valley was highly likely4 weeks ago #3736

 The outline application has been submitted for the Adastral Park Housing Development at Martlesham.